branoodle/go_leakfinder/README.md

 - [Adhoc](https://github.com/Adhoc-yt) for the name

 ## DISCLAIMER
 This is code is only for educational purpose.
-So i'am not responsible for any illegal use of this code.
+So i'm not responsible for any illegal use of this code.